Theophilus London reported missing in Los Angeles - KTVZ

 CNN has contacted London’s representatives for comment.

-The statement added that the last time someone spoke with London “reportedly stretches back to July 2022 in Los Angeles.”
-The musician’s last activity on his Instagram and Twitter dates back to that month as well.
+The musician’s last activity on his Instagram and Twitter dates back to July.

 CNN’s Taylor Romine contributed to this story.